 Route Guide

-Polynesian to EPCOT: The Walk-to-TTC Shortcut, Monorail & Bus
+Polynesian to EPCOT: The Walk-to-TTC Shortcut & Monorail

 Polynesian Village → EPCOT

 Quick answer: The Polynesian has a trick no other Disney resort does — a walking path straight to the Transportation and Ticket Center (TTC), about 5-12 minutes on foot.
-Since the TTC is where the EPCOT Monorail departs, walking there and riding the EPCOT line is often the fastest way over, roughly 20-30 minutes door-to-door — and it skips the slow Resort Monorail loop.
-A direct bus to EPCOT's main entrance runs about 20-35 minutes with no walk or transfer.
+Since the TTC is where the EPCOT Monorail departs, walking there and riding the EPCOT line is the way over, roughly 20-30 minutes door-to-door — and it skips the slow Resort Monorail loop.
+The monorail is the mode here — there's no regular bus to EPCOT; Disney runs one only as a backup when the monorail is down.
 The one thing to not do: take the Resort Monorail to EPCOT — it's the long way to a place you can walk to.

 Option Time Notes